xofred/my_notes/Devops/check-disk-space-and-remove-big-files.md

 sudo find . -xdev -type f | cut -d "/" -f 2 | sort | uniq -c | sort -n
 ```

+### [sudo] apt-get autoremove

+autoremove is used to remove packages that were automatically installed to satisfy dependencies for other packages and are now no longer needed.

 Reference:

 [How to Free Inode Usage?](http://stackoverflow.com/questions/653096/how-to-free-inode-usage)

 [How do erase the contents of a error.log file but keep the file intact](http://superuser.com/questions/218214/how-do-erase-the-contents-of-a-error-log-file-but-keep-the-file-intact)

+Ubuntu apt-get man page